alotofdavid/beem/docs/commands.md

 ---------------------

-Use these chat commands to control the bot when it's listening to your WebTiles games or your Twitch channel.
+Use these chat commands to control the bot when it's listening to your WebTiles games.

-### WebTiles

 These can be run from any WebTiles chat where beem is listening.

 - `!beem subscribe`